monkeypaste/monkeypaste-docs/docs/welcome.md

 - ios 'Coming soon'
 - Android 'Coming soon'

-:::tip Linux will be $free$
+:::tip Linux will be 100% free
 As a nod to Linux and free-for-use software in general, MonkeyPaste will default to the *'Unlimited'* account plan **free of charge on all Linux desktop platforms.**
 :::

 :::info
-Global shortcut support on Linux is limited to [Passive-mode](shortcuts/index.md#route-types).
+Global shortcut support on Linux is limited to [Passive-mode](shortcuts/index.md#global-routing-types).
 More info on shortcuts [here](../docs/shortcuts/index.md)
 :::

 ## Getting Help

-If you encounter any issues or bugs with MonkeyPaste, please open a new issue on [GitHub](https://github.com/monkeypaste/monkeypaste-docs).
+If you encounter any issues or bugs with MonkeyPaste, please open a new issue in the forum at [Issues](https://monkeypaste.com/forum/index.php?board=6.0) or [Bugs](https://monkeypaste.com/forum/index.php?board=5.0) respectively.